 What Is Molting?

-When you see your birds it might alarm you at first.
-But don’t fret.
-Usually, the birds feathers return in about 4-12 weeks, and they are back to normal with beautiful new foliage.
+When you see your birds going through molting, it might alarm you at first.
+However, don’t fret.
+Usually, the bird’s feathers return in about 4-12 weeks, and they are back to normal with beautiful new foliage.

-Plus, when your birds molt and their new feathers come in you might actually end up with a bird that looks different because their new feathers can actually be a different color.
+Plus, when your birds molt and their new feathers come on you might actually end up with a bird that looks different because their new feathers can be a different color.

 When Does It Happen?